Updated

 - A fine of up to $1,000.12

-7. The effect of a VC 27360 violation on a personal injury lawsuit?
+7. What is the effect of a VC 27360 violation on a personal injury lawsuit?

-A driver that violates Vehicle Code 27360 may cause an car accident with another motorist that causes injuries – either to a child or another party.
-If a person later files a personal injury lawsuit against the driver (because of such injuries), the driver may be found “negligent.”
+Violating Vehicle Code 27360 may cause a car accident with injuries – either to a child or another party.
+If you file a personal injury lawsuit against the driver (because of such injuries), the driver may be found “negligent.”

 Proving negligence in a personal injury case can sometimes be difficult.
-But, in California, a driver is considered “negligent per se” if he violates a statute.
+Though, in California, a driver is considered “negligent per se” if they violate a statute.

-This means a driver would be negligent per se for causing an accident while failing to use a child restraint system since he would be in violation of Vehicle Code 27360.
+This means a driver would be negligent per se for causing an accident while failing to use a child restraint system since they would be in violation of Vehicle Code 27360.

 8. Laws related to Vehicle Code 27360 VC.